sgourdas/L5R-Game/README.md

 ## About
 - This is a third semester assignment, by professor [I.Karali](http://cgi.di.uoa.gr/~izambo/ENG.html), for the Department of Informatics and Telecommunications, Uoa.
-It was recommended for 2 people, but I dicided to take it on solo.
+A 2 people exercise, in collaboration with Michalis Theofanopoulos.